 I personally would not like to stay for three weeks at Ryokans, that’s all.
 I’ve stayed at these traditional Japanese guest houses in two places, Takayama and Hiroshima, and that was just fine.

-This said, the Oyado Yamakyu guest house was definitely a jewel: Squeaky clean, extremely well maintained, two individual Onsens, perfectly located – you couldn’t ask for more.
+This being said, the Oyado Yamakyu guest house was definitely a jewel: Squeaky clean, extremely well maintained, two individual Onsens, perfectly located – you couldn’t ask for more.

 Ryokan stays often include one or two meals.
 Not here, but also the price was rather low for this type of accommodation, so that’s totally fine.